Physicist; ex-Netscaper; Futurist:

 In 2003, he formally joined the academic staff of the Master of Strategic Foresight program, researching and lecturing on the theory and practice of foresight in organisations and society.
 Three articles from his Generic Foresight Process framework series have won excellence awards, including the 2010 Outstanding Paper Award for the best paper in the 2009 volume of the journal Foresight.
 He also re-designed, convened and for several years taught the Master of Business Administration (MBA) unit on Corporate Strategy, bringing a unique corporate-level foresight-enhanced perspective to it.

-In August 2020, after 20 years at Swinburne, he was one of the ‘COVID redundancies’ resulting from the global pandemic’s devastating effect on Australia’s university sector combined with the Aust Federal Govt’s policy on university sector job security during the pandemic.
+In August 2020, after 20 years at Swinburne, he was one of the ‘COVID redundancies’ resulting from the global pandemic’s devastating effect on Australia’s university sector.
 However, he remains connected with Swinburne as an Adjunct Professor of Foresight, while he assists current PhD students to finish.
+Since then, he has been revisiting earlier work on futures/strategic intelligence scanning undertaken two decades ago, via a ‘scanning retrospective experiment’ aimed at further refining the practice of ‘futures intelligence analysis’.

-He is a member of the World Futures Studies Federation, the Big History Institute, and the Association of Professional Futurists, and was a founding member and former Board member (2012-2017) of the International Big History Association.
+He is a member of the World Futures Studies Federation, and the Association of Professional Futurists, and was a founding member and former Board member (2012-2017) of the International Big History Association.
 He serves on the editorial boards of the UK journal Foresight, the European Journal of Futures Research, and the Journal of Big History.

 More fun personal stuff